iterative/dvc.org/content/blog/2021-04-30-april-21-community-gems.md

 ---

 The repo you are importing into has its own cache directory.

-If you want to use the same cache directory across both projects, you have to configure `cache.dir` and link type in both projects.
+We recommend you use the `--global` or `--system` flags for all of your projects across all machines.

 ## CML